CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: INTRODUCTION

 Hence, it is currently still an open question of how good CNNs perform during fast maneuvers.
 To gain insight into this matter, in this article we study networks predicting 3-d relative translation of MAVs in fast maneuvers with a downward-facing camera.
 The networks are trained and tested on images with significant motion blur and big visual disparities.
-Our main contributions are that we: (1) Extend and further improve the performance of the network framework proposed in~\cite{sanket2020prgflow} for fast maneuvers, and (2) Investigate how well the networks can deal with faster maneuvers in comparison with traditional feature-point-based methods.
-According to our knowledge, this is the first paper showing networks' superior performance in fast maneuvers when traditional feature-point-based methods have high failure rates.
+Our main contributions are that we: (1) Extend and further improve the performance of the network framework proposed in~\cite{sanket2020prgflow} to fit fast maneuvers, and (2) Investigate how well the networks can deal with faster motion in comparison with traditional feature-point-based methods.
+According to our knowledge, this is the first work showing networks' superior performance in fast motion when traditional feature-point-based methods have high failure rates.

-The remainder of the article is organized as follows.
-First, we introduce our setups of network architectures, image datasets, and training strategies in Section \ref{section:METHODOLOGY}.
-Then, to maximize the network's potential, we compare a variety of networks under the constraints of model size and inference speed and perform both supervised and self-supervised learning in Section \ref{section:NETWORKS}.
-Last in Section \ref{section:EVALUATION}, in the comparison with feature-based methods, we study how motion blur and visual disparity affect the network's performance and evaluate it by flight datasets containing fast maneuvers.